BruceWayne16/BruceWayne16/README.md

 - 👋 Hi, I’m Sterling
 - 👀 I’m interested in finance and investing and how I can use Python and SQL to optimize both.
 I've worked for 7 years in finance now and want to add some coding skills.
 I have a certificate in Financial Planning from the College of Financial Planning.
-I routinely sell options for side income, specifically Iron Condors on SPX and XSP.
-It worked great in some environments (low volatility, obviously) and terrible in other environments (earnings, Fed days, increased volatility).
-My goal is to build something that can formalize the daily decision making of whether or not to sell condors that day and how wide of a margin to make the short strikes.
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently completing free Code Camp's curriculum and will showcase my projects here.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...